cortesi/canopy/docs/src/state.md

 }
 ```

-The derive macro takes the name of the struct as the node name - in this case it would be `MyNode`.
+The derive macro takes the name of the struct converted to snake case as the node name - in this case it would be
+`my_node`.